 I watched him talk to someone–a friend, it looked like, if not a close one.
 Maybe a colleague.
 I watched him clasp his big hand on that man’s shoulder, then make his way down the street in the opposite direction from where I was standing.
 My old lover seemed both smaller and bigger, blurrier and more filled in.
 It was a shock to see him alive at all–still human, not just an animation of my many memories.

-I felt a terrible longing to run alongside him, squeeze his bicep, duck under his shoulder, climb on his back, until he folded me in his embrace.
-This is a man I’ve known since I was a kid though we only became lovers in our forties, and it seems to me his body has always been familiar: his smells, good and bad; his fingers (his cock), the tiny stud in his ear (how many times I tongued it), the hairs curling on his chest, and, of course, his mouth.
+I felt a terrible longing to run alongside him, duck under his shoulder, climb on his back until he folded me in his embrace.
+This is a man I’ve known since I was a kid though we only became lovers in our forties, and his body has always seemed familiar to me: his smells, good and bad; his fingers (his cock), the tiny stud in his ear (how many times I tongued it), the hairs curling on his chest.
+His mouth.
 When we were together, I was always burrowing into him in a way I’ve never done before or since.
-Sometimes he loved it, sometimes it put him off, but what is miraculous is I didn’t care either way.
-It’s not that his feelings didn’t matter to me (they did, so much); it’s that, with him, I was not angling to impress or be impressed.
-I was present in a way that precluded any premeditation.
+Sometimes he loved it, sometimes it put him off, but what was miraculous was I didn’t care either way.
+It’s not that his feelings didn’t matter to me (they did, so much); it’s that, with him, I was present in a way that precluded premeditation.
+I was not angling to impress or be impressed.
 I felt him in my blood and bones and pussy and so, without thinking, I’d reach for him.
-Into him.

 I sent him love instead.